 Try to answer each question for yourself about the social context, format, and content of this newspaper page before clicking each question to reveal my interpretation.

 Next we take a closer look at selected articles on this page for further analysis.

 Newspapers are organized by their place of publication, so the best way to find them is by city, state, or country.
-For newspapers in the United States, the Library of Congress's Chronicling America is the best resource to discover the newspapers that were published across the country.
-As we saw with the Morning Tribune in Tampa, name changes were very common.
+For newspapers in the United States, the Library of Congress's Chronicling America is the best resource to discover the newspapers that were--and still are--published across the country.
+Keep in mind that mergers and name changes were very common.
 The Library of Congress records each name change as a separate entry, but the description of each paper usually includes a note on the previous or succeeding titles.

-You can also discover newspapers by searching the library catalog.
+You can also discover newspapers by searching the OneSearch, the FSU Library catalog.
 Combine the city, state or country you need along with the keyword "Newspapers" and you should get a list of available newspapers, both on microfilm and digital.
 Look for the dates of publication to determine which newspapers will cover the time period you need.

 Keep in mind that newspaper coverage about Florida doesn't have to be published in Florida.
 In fact, there were very few Florida newspapers until the mid-nineteenth century.
 Consider looking in other important newspapers of the time for mentions of Florida.
 For example, during the colonial period, you might find important coverage of Florida in the newspapers of Charleston, South Carolina; Philadelphia, Pennsylvania; London, England; or in major population centers of the Caribbean like Cuba or Jamaica.

 Digitized newspapers are spread out across multiple databases, some of which FSU Libraries pays for, others are made available for free.
 Sometimes even the same newspaper title can be split among two or more databases, with older dates in one resource and newer dates in another!
 Pay attention to the newspaper titles and date ranges provided by the following databases.